Cultural Tips for Growing Cantaloupe

 Imperial and Coachella valleys

-For transplants, use young plants with four to six true leaves, wider than tall, stocky, succulent, and slightly hardened to outdoor conditions.
+For transplants, use young plants with 4 to 6 true leaves, wider than tall, stocky, succulent, and slightly hardened to outdoor conditions.
+Make sure the planting site is level.
 Spread and mix organic amendments and a good granular phosphorus fertilizer over the area.
 Mark where you want each plant and make the hole deep enough to bury the stem as far as the first leaf.
 Place the plant deep into the hole.
-Head lettuce should be spaced 12 inches apart; leaf lettuce 6 inches apart with 2 feet between rows.
 Press the soil firmly around the plant and water thoroughly to remove any air pockets.
 If transplanting in the summer, shade the plants in the middle of the day for the first week or use floating row cover.

 Inorganic fertilizers can be sidedressed.
 Manures are more difficult to use as a side dressing and must be tilled into the soil.

 Banding: Make a small groove 1 or 2 inches deep on both shoulders of the bed, 4 to 6 inches from the plant row and band in the fertilizer.
 Replace the soil and irrigate.

 Where drip or trickle tubes are used, apply fertilizer on the soil surface near the drip tube.

 Cantaloupe may be grown under drip or furrow irrigation.
 Avoid wetting the foliage or fruit with overhead watering.
 When direct seeding, the beds should be irrigated until completely wet.
 After the seedlings emerge, water when moisture is being depleted from the soil.
 Apply water to 1-foot depth to encourage deeper rooting.
 If plants are stressed for water when they start to set fruit, the melons may be small or deformed and rot will increase.
 If plants get too much water, it may cause fruit to split.